NBISweden/workshop-reproducible-research/docs/docker.md

 CMD /bin/bash
 ```

-`SHELL` simply sets which shell to use. `EXPOSE` opens up the port 8888, so that we can later run a Jupyter Notebook server on that port. `WORKDIR` determines the directory the container should start in. `CMD` is an interesting instruction.
-It sets what a container should run when nothing else is specified.
-It can be used for example for printing some information on how to use the image or, as here, start a shell for the user.
-If the purpose of your image is to accompany a publication then `CMD` could be to run the workflow that generates the paper figures from raw data.
+`EXPOSE` opens up the port 8888, so that we can later run a Jupyter Notebook
+server on that port. `CMD` is an interesting instruction.
+It sets what a
+container should run when nothing else is specified.
+It can be used for example
+for printing some information on how to use the image or, as here, start a shell
+ for the user.
+If the purpose of your image is to accompany a publication then
+ `CMD` could be to run the workflow that generates the paper figures from raw
+ data.

 Ok, so now we understand how a Dockerfile works.
-Constructing the image from the Dockerfile is really simple.
+Constructing the image from the
+ Dockerfile is really simple.
 Try it out now.

 ```no-highlight
 $ docker build -f Dockerfile_slim -t my_docker_image .